Winter Solstice Meditation

 Photo Credit: Marina Sosnovskaya/Thinkstock

-A time for grieving, acknowledging what's been lost, and letting go.
+A winter solstice meditation can be a time for grieving, acknowledging what's been lost, and letting go.